-Utah is is home to frogtastic skiing.
+Utah is home to frogtastic skiing.
 With powdery snow, great family ski resorts and an easy-to-navigate landscape, Utah is a Frog Family favorite destination.
 Chances are, if you are visiting from out of state, you'll need to fly there.
 One of the biggest budget busters for a Utah ski trip can be the cost of flights.
 Luckily, there are several ways to save on flights to Utah ski resorts.
+Plus we have a few hopful tips for making your travel experience easier when it comes to renting a car and checking in.
+We always leap for hassle-free travel when we can!

 How to Save on Flights to Utah Ski Resorts